 A: The Rhubarb has been doing great it was started from seed and it is going into its 3rd year in the container.
 It will soon have to be divided.
 We do not bring it in the winter is stays out all year.
 Here is a newer video of how it is doing https://www.youtube.com/watch?v=kWEyTOFnr2c&t=5s we are is zone 5a

 Q: When I cut the potato for planting do I have to let the cut side “cure” and form a skin/ scab?
 Or, is it okay to just plant it after cutting?

-A: You do not have to wait growing up we never waited, we just cut and planted people will let them dry and scab over to limit the chances of insects from eating the potato in the growing other people will coat them in Horticultural sulfur is a powder commonly used to acidify soil or lower its pH level.
-It can also be used directly on cut potato pieces to protect them from rot and other soilborne diseases.
+A: You do not have to wait growing up we never waited, we just cut and planted people will let them dry and scab over to limit the chances of insects from eating the potato in the ground, other people will coat them in Horticultural sulfur is a powder commonly used to acidify soil or lower its pH level.
+It can also be used directly on cut potato pieces to protect them from rot and other soil borne diseases.

 What is required to grow Asparagus

 Q:I’m considering growing Asparagus but have no clue where would I start or buy the crowns or seeds?